malik9931/data-structures-and-algorithms-java/Data-Structures2/README.md

 includes(<String>): this method will take any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.

 toString(): this method takes in no arguments and returns a string representing all the values in the Linked List

+append(): adds a new node with the given value to the end of the list

+insertBefore(): add a new node with the given newValue immediately before the first value node

+insertAfter(): add a new node with the given newValue immediately after the first value node